 To participate in WFS, Walmart Marketplace sellers must meet certain requirements, including having a minimum of 10,000 SKUs, meeting performance standards, and paying a fulfillment fee for each item stored and shipped by Walmart.

 Once approved for WFS, sellers can send their inventory to Walmart’s fulfillment centers and manage their listings and orders through the Walmart Seller Center.

 The Walmart Drop Ship Vendor Program is a partnership between Walmart and select suppliers.

 As a Walmart DSV, you do not have to hold any inventory, as the supplier will fulfill orders directly to your customers.
 This method requires sellers to have a direct partnership with the supplier and follow Walmart’s specific guidelines for the DSV program.

 The supplier will handle the storage, packaging, and shipping of the products, while the seller handles the marketing, sales, and customer service aspects.

 For example, the seller must have a direct relationship with the manufacturer or supplier of the products they are selling, and the supplier must be able to provide proof of authorization to sell the products.

-Additionally, the seller is responsible for providing customer service and handling any returns or refunds.
+Additionally, the seller is responsible for providing customer service and handling any returns or refunds in this dropshipping program.
 Walmart also has specific rules about pricing, shipping times, and product availability that must be followed by dropshippers.